Skip to main content

 Sakau (Kava)

-Traditional ceremonial drink made from kava plant roots.
-Has calming, mildly narcotic effects.
-Central to Pohnpeian culture, now popular across all four states.
-Served in sakau bars throughout Pohnpei.
-Note: Not technically alcoholic but psychoactive.
+A ceremonial drink made from kava roots, calming and mildly narcotic.
+It is central to Pohnpeian culture and now drunk across all four states, served in sakau bars throughout Pohnpei.
+Not alcoholic, but psychoactive.

 traditionalmild psychoactive